Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 Our local staff arrange various activities during the semester designed to help immerse you in the local culture.
 These activities are included in your semester program.
 In addition, if you have a specific interest or hobby, your Perth-based TEAN Resident Director will be able to point you in the right direction.
 Below are examples of previous activities arranged for students.
 Note that activities change each semester.

-Along with the TEAN-organized events, to make sure you don’t miss out on any opportunities, our local staff send out frequent emails letting you know what is happening in Perth.
+In addition to the TEAN-organized events, to make sure you don’t miss out on any opportunities, our local staff send out frequent emails letting you know what is happening in Perth.
 Ranging from community events to music festivals, we tap you into the local culture right from the start.

 TOUR OF PERTH AND FREMANTLE